 5.5.5 Final Written Warnings

 Management may give a final written warning after having determined all the facts and circumstances of the transgression.
 Such final written warning may be given where a first written warning is considered inadequate because of the seriousness of the misconduct.
 A final written warning may also be given where an employee has, within the previous twelve (12) months, received a written warning for any misconduct.
+A disciplinary hearing may be convened.

 Failure to heed such a final written warning, which will remain valid for twelve (12) months from the date of issue, may result in dismissal, if found guilty at a subsequent disciplinary hearing.